Ilhamrafi/Ilhamrafi/README.md

     <td style="border: none; vertical-align: top; padding-left: 15px;">
       Hello, I'm <b>Ilham</b>.
 A passionate <b>AI Engineer</b> from Indonesia.
 I enjoy learning and experimenting with various technologies, especially in the field of <b>Machine Learning</b> and <b> Deep Learning </b>. 🤖
       <br><br>
-      I'm open to collaborating on projects that involve <b>Computer Vision</b>, <b>Natural Language Processing</b >, and <b>Machine Learning</b>.
+      I'm open to collaborating on projects that involve <b>Computer Vision</b>, <b>NLP</b >, and <b>Machine Learning</b>.
 If you have any questions or want to discuss potential projects, feel free to reach out to me. 😁🤟
     </td>
   </tr>
 </table>